Davis Renov Stahler Yeshiva High School for Boys

 Davis Renov Stahler Yeshiva High School for Boys (commonly referred to as DRS) is an Orthodox Jewish high school in Woodmere, New York.

 History

 DRS was established in 1997 as the official high school for HALB.
 Its original building was an old synagogue in Lawrence, New York.
 In 2002, the school moved to a new building in Woodmere, New York.
 The first ever Freshman class of the school (Class of 2001) had an enrollment of 27 students.
-By 2005, the freshman class had 69 students, in 2015 that number went up to 88, and in 2022 that number went up to 100.
+By 2005, the freshman class had 69 students, in 2015 that number went up to 88, and by 2022 that number went up to 100.
 In 2016, DRS had its accreditation renewed by the Middle States Association.

 Academics

 DRS is a Jewish, Orthodox day-school.
 DRS employs a dual-curriculum in which the students spend half the day studying Jewish subjects and the other half devoted to secular education.
 The majority of DRS alumni attend college following high school.
 Many DRS alumni have received rabbinical ordination (“semikhah”) from Rabbi Isaac Elchanan Theological Seminary, including 15 alumni in 2013, and 16 in 2017.
 DRS as an institution is very pro-Israel.
 Student coalitions attend AIPAC conventions to lobby politically on behalf of Israel.
 DRS often hosts Israeli soldiers, including Gilad Shalit, to talk to students.
 They also hold pro-Israel events including Yom Haatzmaut and Yom Yerushalayim celebrations.

 DRS offers 15 Advanced Placement classes which students can take for college credit.